Jerry J. O'Connell: Career

 Montana: O'Connell served in the Montana House of Representatives from 1931 to 1934.
-He served as member of the Montana Public Service Commission from 1934 to 1936.
+He served as member of the Montana Railroad and Public Service Commission from 1935 to 1937.
 He served as a delegate to all the Democratic State conventions between 1930 and 1940.
 In 1937, he spoke at a fundraiser for the North American Committee to Aid Spanish Democracy.
-In 1937 and 1938, he published articles in the New Masses magazine.
+In 1937 and 1938, he published articles in the New Masses magazine, a publication affiliated with the Communist Party USA.
 In May 1938, he spoke at an event for the International Labor Defense.
 By 1939, he was a member of the National Lawyers Guild.
 O'Connell's friend Robert Marshall was the chief of forestry in the Bureau of Indian Affairs from 1933 to 1937, and head of recreation management for the United States Forest Service from 1937 to 1939.
 Marshall died in 1939, and O'Connell was appointed head trustee of one of the foundations created by Marshall's will, the pro-conservation Robert Marshall Wilderness Fund, which worked to improve political coordination between organized labor, farm advocacy organizations, and advocates for the unemployed.

-Washington, DC: O'Connell was elected as a Democrat to the Seventy-fifth Congress (January 3, 1937 – January 3, 1939).
-During his House service, he traveled to Spain with his friend, Congressman John Bernard of Minnesota.
-Bernard was a communist sympathizer, and O'Connell and Bernard were in Spain to demonstrate support for the Abraham Lincoln Brigade, one of the International Brigades organized by the Communist International to oppose the fascists led by Francisco Franco during the Spanish Civil War.
-O'Connell ran unsuccessfully for reelection in 1938 to the Seventy-sixth Congress, and for election to the Seventy-seventh Congress in 1940.
+Washington, DC: O'Connell was elected as a Democrat to the Seventy–fifth Congress (January 3, 1937 – January 3, 1939).
+Although one of the first votes he cast was to approve an arms embargo against both sides of the Spanish Civil War, he later traveled to Spain with his friend, Congressman John Bernard of Minnesota.
+Bernard was a communist sympathizer, and O'Connell and Bernard were in Spain to demonstrate support for the Abraham Lincoln Brigade, one of the International Brigades organized by the Communist International to oppose the fascists led by Francisco Franco during the war.
+O'Connell ran unsuccessfully for reelection in 1938 to the Seventy–sixth Congress, and for election to the Seventy–seventh Congress in 1940.
+He also edited his own newspaper, Jerry O'Connell's Montana Liberal, from 1939 to 1940.